simonteozw/tp/docs/DeveloperGuide.md

 ```
 ### Contact
 ```
-Use Case: UC20 - Adding a Contact
+Use Case: UC22 - Adding a Contact
-Actor: User

 Preconditions: Contact must not already exist in the app.
 Guarantees: Updated contact list with the requested contact added.